 In all of these examples of CEO fraud, attackers are looking to exploit a general lack of awareness.
 As a result, there are some simple steps that organizations can take to prevent users from falling victim to CEO fraud:

-Use free phishing simulation tools to educate employees on how to identify phishing, social engineering, and CEO fraud attempts.
+Use free phishing simulation tools to educate employees on identifying phishing, social engineering, and CEO fraud attempts.
 This way, they’re less likely to be tricked into handing over personal or private information.

-Establish network access rules to restrict the use of personal devices in your environment and control how employees share information outside of your corporate network.
+Establish a robust network architecture to restrict the use of personal devices in your environment and control how employees share information outside your corporate network.

 Ensure all applications, operating systems, network tools, and internal software are kept up-to-date and secure.
 That includes installing malware protection and anti-spam software to endpoints.